ahmedfahim21/mim/README.md

 ## Overview

-MIM is a command line GUI torrent application that lets you download torrent files from the internet.
+MIM is a command line torrent application that lets you download torrent files from the internet.
 As opposed to the general notion that torrents are used for piracy, a lot of stuff on the internet is downloadable through torrents (peer 2 peer networks).
 For instance, many popular Linux distros are easily downloadable through torrent clients at very fast speeds due to the peer-2-peer network capabilities.
-We aim to implement such a client, that can download files from the internet through .torrent files and magnet links.
+We aim to implement such a client, that can download files from the internet through .torrent files.
 It involves deep knowledge of networking and an understanding of peer-2-peer communication using the BitTorrent protocol.

 ## How to install